mokeWe/openmeters/README.md

 If you encounter a bug that causes OpenMeters to misbehave, you can delete `settings.json` to reset everything, or change the problematic setting manually.

 ## credits

+Thank *you* for checking out my shitty passion project.
+If you think OpenMeters is useful, please consider starring the repository and sharing it with others.
+I appreciate any and all criticism and feedback, so feel free to open issues or reach out to me.

 ### inspiration